rwev/coyote.life/content/articles/published/reference--packing--waist-pack-bandicoot.md

 Crafted with the goal of being *self-contained & stand-alone*, this system does not require that the components be broken up and distributed between belt, cargo pockets, or other containers.
 Instead, it is grab-and-go, offering greater situational versatility and lower mental overhead.

 No dress code is required of the user: the system is not dependent on a belt, a baggy shirt, deep pockets, and so on.
 This is in great contrast to many of the systems out there.
+At the same time, the slim profile of the waist pack benefits from said "traditional" on-body concealment techniques.

 Additionally, the components as well and the pack itself were chosen to be as compact and lightweight as possible.
 Although this certainly limits capability, the system is nimble & discreet enough to carry on a daily basis without much inconvenience or boisterousness.

 # Contents